swoicik/swoicik.github.io/_pages/cyod.md

 <a class="gumroad-button" href="https://gum.co/CvEGu">Pre-Order</a>
 </p>

-<p><strong>I am writing a book on Educational Technology based around the CYOD (Choose Your Own Device) 1:1 Model.</strong></p>
-<p>This is my first attempt at writing a book.
-I am writing this book entirely in the public (a good idea or an insane one?).
+<p><strong>I am writing a book on Educational Technology based around the CYOD (Choose Your Own Device) 1:1 Model.</strong> I am writing this book entirely in the public (a good idea or an insane one?).
 You can view the progress on <a href="https://github.com/swoicik/book-cyod">GitHub</a>.

-<p>If you have any questions or comments you can message me on Twitter, <a href="https://twitter.com/swoicik">@swoicik</a>.</p>

 <h2 id="pre-order" style="text-align: center;">Why Pre-Order</h2>

+<h3>Exclusive Content</h3>
-<p><b>Exclusive Content</b> - Access to a pre-order only newsletter that will keep you up to date with the book’s progress and ask for your input.
+<p>Access to a pre-order only newsletter that will keep you up to date with the book’s progress and ask for your input.
 Get an inside look at writing the book.</p>

+<h3>Day 1 Access</h3>
-<p><b>Day 1 Access</b> - Pre-ordering is the only way to receive the book on the first day it's available (maybe even a little sooner).
+<p>Pre-ordering is the only way to receive the book on the first day it's available (maybe even a little sooner).
 There will be few print editions available at launch, pre-ordering will guarantee you get one.</p>

+<h3>Direct Feedback</h3>
-<p><b>Direct Feedback</b> - With the newsletter I will be providing early chapter samples and asking for feedback from you.
+<p>With the newsletter I will be providing early chapter samples and asking for feedback from you.
 Your feedback and input will influence the final version of the book.</p>

+<h3>Independent Author</h3>
-<p><b>Independent Author</b> - Directly support an independent author.
+<p>Directly support an independent author.
 This book is being produced entirely on my own.
 Any pre-order purchases go directly to helping produce this book and making it free for others.</p>

+<h3>EdTech Community</h3>
-<p><b>EdTech Community</b> - With enough pre-orders, I will organize and be an active participant in a Slack Community (or similar technology) built around the book’s topics.
+<p>With enough pre-orders, I will organize and be an active participant in a Slack Community (or similar technology) built around the book’s topics.
 This community will start before the book’s launch, and continue after.</p>

 <h2 id="the-book" style="text-align: center;">About the Book</h2>